The saveloy, or cocktail sausage, is a standard favorite for any occasion.

-From kids’ parties to football gatherings to afternoon get-togethers.
+The saveloy, or cocktail sausage, is a standard favorite for any occasion, from kids’ parties to football gatherings to afternoon get-togethers.
 It’s hard to resist a cocktail sausage!

-A saveloy is a variety of highly seasoned sausage usually made of finely ground pork mince encased in a bright red edible casing.
+A saveloy is a highly seasoned sausage usually made of finely ground pork mince encased in a bright red edible casing.
+It can traditionally be found in fish and chip shops and fast food outlets or can be store-bought.

-The art of cooking the saveloy is in theory a simple one, but one false move will split the casing sending sausage meat everywhere!
+It’s a versatile little snack that can be prepared in numerous ways—boiled, deep-fried, smoked, or grilled.
+In theory, the art of cooking the saveloy is simple, but one false move will split the casing, sending sausage meat everywhere!

-So exactly how do you cook these tasty treats without splitting them apart and losing flavor and aesthetics?
+So, how do you cook these tasty treats without splitting them apart and losing flavor and aesthetics?
 Let’s explore the ways…

 Stovetop Cooking

-If you’re anything like me, you’ll throw a pan of hot water on the stove and throw the raw sausage in while it’s boiling away and hope for the best.
+If you’re anything like me, you’ll throw a pan of hot water on the stove, throw the raw sausage in while it’s boiling, and hope for the best.
+The result, however, is usually an unsightly mess of burst cocktail sausage.

 - To begin, place the saucepan of water on the stove and bring it to a boil.

 - Once boiling, switch the hotplate off and put the saveloys in water.
-Replace the lid on top and leave it to steam for 10 minutes, to tell if the sausage is cooked it needs to be 160°F, check with a thermometer then drain, serve and enjoy.
+Replace the lid on top and leave it to steam for 10 minutes.
+To tell if the sausage is cooked, it needs to be 160°F. Check with a thermometer, then drain, serve, and enjoy.

 An alternative method is;